Who are we?

 So many times we encounter students who drop by on the way to class to do some quick research.
 Sometimes this works, but usually it doesn’t leave you enough time to find quality sources that really fit with your assignment.
 I’ve often just barely gotten to the good stuff when a student will say, “OK, let’s just print the first three—I have to get to class!”
 And of course this applies to the long run too.
 If it is the night before your assignment is due and you are just starting your search for sources, how well do you really think you’ll be able to analyze and process the information before writing your paper?

 Talk to a librarian.

 You are not on your own!
 Librarians are here to help you—it’s our job, and no question is too simple.
 While we value our work study students greatly, and know that they are very helpful, they are not trained to assist with research.
-Andrea and Sarah have prepared with many years of experience and advanced degrees to be able to talk to you and find out what you need.
-We also know the ins and outs of the book catalog and electronic databases.
+Sarah S has prepared with many years of experience and advanced degrees to be able to talk to you and find out what you need.
+She also knows the ins and outs of the book catalog and electronic databases.

-If you happen to come in at a time when we are not available, drop us an e-mail or voicemail and we will get back to you.
+If you happen to come in at a time when she is not available, drop an e-mail or voicemail and she will get back to you.
 If you can only come in in the evening or on weekends, talk to us, and we can work something out to accommodate your schedule.